-1.10 PREPARATION - HOW WAS THIS IDP DEVELOPED
+1.11 PREPARATION - HOW WAS THIS IDP DEVELOPED

-1.10.1 THE PROCESS PLAN
+1.11.1 THE PROCESS PLAN

-Before starting the IDP Review process, a Process Plan was prepared and adopted by Council in accordance with the requirements of the Municipal Systems Act (32 of 2000).
+The Process Plan was prepared and adopted by Council in accordance with the requirements of the Municipal Systems Act (32 of 2000).
 This process plan aligns the three processes of the IDP, the Budget and the Performance Management System.
-The Process Plan was adopted by Council in July 2018
+The Process Plan was adopted by Council in July 2018.